Chandan-n-raj/Chandan-n-raj/README.md

 -->

 # 💫 About Me:
-I am a recent graduate actively seeking a job opportunity.I aim to secure a position in an organization where I can use and enhance my knowledge and talents for the development of both the organization and myself.
+I am a recent graduate actively seeking a job opportunity.
+I aim to secure a position in an organization where I can use and enhance my knowledge and talents for the development of both the organization and myself.